tschermer02/topoCurve1/references/paper.md

 interest (Mcnutt 1983; Klema et al. 2025).
 Amplitude spectra are filtered using a half-Gaussian filter in the spectral domain.
 The spectrum is then inverse-transformed, and the window gives the original extent of the DEM.
-This functionality is encapsulated in the ‘Spectral Filtering’ object class, which allows the user to input wavenumber cutoffs for the filter and thus filter topography to a desired wavelength to isolate landscape features at a desired scale.
+This functionality is encapsulated in the *Spectral Filtering* object class, which allows the user to input wavenumber cutoffs for the filter and thus filter topography to a desired wavelength to isolate landscape features at a desired scale.
 The effects of low-pass filtering topography using this approach can be seen in